 Many people reading this story of the rich man and Lazarus assume the picture Jesus is painting is hell.
 And it very well might be.
 But we shouldn’t try to take from this story what Jesus didn’t intend.
 This isn’t a teaching on hell.
 Rather a teaching on the consequences of our actions towards others.

 In Jesus’ story the rich man wasn’t thrown into hell because he didn’t believe.
 He found himself in a place of torment because of the way he treated others, specifically Lazarus.

 God is not locking the rich man away.
 The rich man locked himself away; he chose to go there.
 Even when there seemed to be an opportunity to repent and change his ways he didn’t.
 Instead, he demand that Lazarus come and serve him again.

 Jesus ends his story with a rather sad statement, but one that will prove true.
 Even if someone were to raise from the dead they would not be convinced to change their ways.
 In a short time Jesus will do just that, but still that won’t be enough for some to change their ways.

 In this story Jesus makes clear that the man is locked up in his place of torment.
 But the lock is on the inside.
 The man refuses to come out.
 He would rather reign in torment than be a servant in God’s kingdom.

 This parable is both a jab at the religious leaders and hope for those oppressed.
-Jesus gives a warning to those that aren’t paying any attention to the needs of others.
+The rich man and Lazarus meaning is a warning to those that aren’t paying any attention to the needs of others.
 That attitude has no place in God’s kingdom.
 Until they repent and change their ways they live in a place of self-torment.
 That’s the way it has to be; true happiness is not found at the expense of others.
 Jesus is warning his audience, the religious leaders, that their treatment of others does not lead to where they think it does.

 Where Do You Fall?